dazinator/Dazinator.Extensions.Options.ItemChanged/README.md

 ```

-Then check the "MemberName" property when being notified of changes
+Then ise the "MemberName" property when being notified of item changes:

 ```csharp
 public class MyService
 {